|Nutrition Facts (per serving)|

 You can make this recipe more complex if you'd like.
-Add some minced garlic, or add herbs such as dried marjoram or dried oregano, or even some Worcestershire sauce.
+Add some minced garlic, some herbs—such as dried marjoram or dried oregano, or even some Worcestershire sauce.

 The meatballs and sauce are delicious served over more hot cooked rice.
 Or, serve them over hot cooked pasta or mashed potatoes for a comforting, homey dinner.
 Add a green salad and some brownies for dessert and dinner is done.